skip to main content

 Current courses include but are not limited to:

 Participants can expect to spend two to five hours per week working toward creating routines for integrating educational technology into their classroom.
 Along with coursework, participants will meet three times online after the orientation for a total of four sessions.
-The middle two sessions will be for coaching and exact dates and times will be announced during the course orientation.
-Office hours will also be scheduled on an as-needed basis with coaches.
 The last session is the culmination of the course that ends with a Show and Tell in which participants will present two sustainable educational technology routines and report on their successes.

 • have basic computer and Internet skills